Fen9/Fen9.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Feng Gao is currently an applied scientist at <a href='https://www.amazon.science/'>Amazon</a>.
-He received his Ph.D. from UCLA in 2022 co-adviosed <a href='https://www.stat.ucla.edu/~ywu/'>Ying Nian Wu</a> and <a href='https://handcock.github.io/'>Mark S. Handcock</a>.
+He received his Ph.D. from UCLA in 2022 co-advised by <a href='https://www.stat.ucla.edu/~ywu/'>Ying Nian Wu</a> and <a href='https://handcock.github.io/'>Mark S. Handcock</a>.
 From 2017 to 2021, he was under the supervision of <a href='https://www.stat.ucla.edu/~sczhu/'>Song-Chun Zhu</a>.

 Feng Gao's research [<a href='https://scholar.google.com/citations?user=amaLnocAAAAJ&hl=en'>Google Scholar</a>] interests focus on computer vision, artificial intelligence and robotics.
 Targeting AGI for robotics, in particularly, he is actively working on